GET A LOCK ON ADVANCING YOUR CAREER OPPORTUNITIES IN CYBER SECURITY

 • College of Engineering undergraduate or graduate student with a focus on cyber or information security and privacy.

-• College of Law student who has completed one year of coursework, has some technical background, and is interested in specializing in cyber security.
+• College of Law student who has completed one year of coursework and is interested in specializing in cyber security.
 See law student eligibility requirements.

 • Transfer students are eligible to apply after they have been admitted to the College of Engineering and have completed at least one semester on campus.